-5. InterDigital, Inc. is a Pennsylvania corporation with its principal place of business at 200 Bellevue Parkway, Suite 300, Wilmington, DE 19809.

-6. InterDigital VC Holdings, Inc. is a Delaware corporation with its principal place of business at 200 Bellevue Parkway, Suite 300, Wilmington, DE 19809.

-7. InterDigital Patent Holdings, Inc. is a Delaware corporation with its principal place of business at 200 Bellevue Parkway, Suite 300, Wilmington, DE 19809.

-8. InterDigital Madison Patent Holdings, SAS is a French corporation with its principal place of business at 3 Rue du Colonel Moll, Paris, France 75017.

-9. On information and belief, Defendant Lenovo Group Limited is a corporation operating under the laws of Hong Kong with its principal place of business at 23rd Floor, Lincoln House, Taikoo Place, 979 King's Road.
-On information and belief, Lenovo Group Ltd. is the corporate parent of a multinational conglomerate that operates under the name "Lenovo" and refers to itself and its subsidiaries as the "Group."
+- 5. InterDigital, Inc. is a Pennsylvania corporation with its principal place of business at 200 Bellevue Parkway, Suite 300, Wilmington, DE 19809. - 6.
+InterDigital VC Holdings, Inc. is a Delaware corporation with its principal place of business at 200 Bellevue Parkway, Suite 300, Wilmington, DE 19809. - 7.
+InterDigital Patent Holdings, Inc. is a Delaware corporation with its principal place of business at 200 Bellevue Parkway, Suite 300, Wilmington, DE 19809. - 8.
+InterDigital Madison Patent Holdings, SAS is a French corporation with its principal place of business at 3 Rue du Colonel Moll, Paris, France 75017. - 9.
+On information and belief, Lenovo PC HK Limited ("Lenovo PC HK") is a corporation operating under the laws of Hong Kong with its principal place of business at 23rd Floor, Lincoln House, Taikoo Place, 979 King's Road, Quarry Bay, Hong Kong SAR.
+On information and belief, Lenovo PC HK is a wholly owned subsidiary of (or is otherwise controlled by) Lenovo Group Ltd. and is part of the Lenovo Group.

-10. On information and belief, Defendant Lenovo (United States) Inc. ("Lenovo USA") is a corporation organized under the laws of the state of Delaware with its principal place of business at 8001 Development Dr., Morrisville, North Carolina 27560.
-On information and belief, Lenovo USA is a wholly owned subsidiary of (or is otherwise controlled by) Lenovo Group Ltd. and is part of the Lenovo Group.

-11. Defendant Motorola Mobility LLC ("Motorola") is a limited liability company organized and existing under the laws of the state of Delaware, with its principal place of business at 222 W. Merchandise Mart Plaza, Suite 1800, Chicago, Illinois 60654.
+- 10. On information and belief, Defendant Lenovo (United States) Inc. ("Lenovo USA") is a corporation organized under the laws of the state of Delaware with its principal place of business at 8001 Development Dr., Morrisville, North Carolina 27560.
+On information and belief, Lenovo USA is a wholly owned subsidiary of (or is otherwise controlled by) Lenovo Group Ltd. and is part of the Lenovo Group. - 11.
+Defendant Motorola Mobility LLC ("Motorola") is a limited liability company organized and existing under the laws of the state of Delaware, with its principal place of business at 222 W. Merchandise Mart Plaza, Suite 1800, Chicago, Illinois 60654.
 Upon information and belief, Motorola is a wholly owned subsidiary of (or is otherwise controlled by) Lenovo Group Ltd. and is part of the Lenovo Group.